MustafaOrss/Google-Cyber-Security-Portfolio/README.md

 My goal is to contribute to the effective protection of organizations against cyber threats, respond to incidents in a timely manner, and keep my skills up to date in the face of an ever-evolving threat landscape.
 Committed to best practices, teamwork, and a proactive mindset, I am determined to grow as a SOC Analyst who adds value to secure digital environments.

+Contents:

 Foundations of Cybersecurity - I Learned about entry-level cybersecurity roles and responsibilities.

+- The evolution of cybersecurity.
+- Protect against threats, risks, and vulnerabilities.
+- Cybersecurity tools and programming languages.